oveas/persistent-filters/readme.txt

 == Description ==

-Persistent Filters is a lightweight WordPress plugin that preserves admin list filters for Posts, Pages and WooCommerce Products.
+Persistent Filters is a lightweight WordPress plugin that preserves admin list filters for Posts, Pages and WooCommerce Products and Orders.
 Once installed end activated, the plugin remembers filter selections like a search string, ordering, product status etc. Filters will be reapplied when you return to the corresponding list screen so you don't have to redo all filtering.

 Filters are reapplied automatically when you return to the corresponding list screen so you don't have to redo your filtering.
-All filters are stored **per user per post type** (currently, `post`, `page`, and `product` are supported).
+All filters are stored **per user per post type** (currently, `post`, `page`, `product` and `shop_order` are supported).
 When a filter is stored for a specific post type, a **Reset Filters** button is added next to the admin list filter options.

 == Features ==